Cuba Travel: your questions, our answers

 8. Will PCR be performed on clients upon arrival in the country?
 What is the protocol to be followed with tourists detected as positive?

 Yes, samples will be taken from travelers, either at airports, international marinas or any point of entry into the country.
 Results will be available in 24 hours and can be received by travelers via email.
-If tourists who travel on organized trips by touroperators and travel agencies test positive, they will be isolated in a different hotel or hospital ( if they have symptoms); while their companions may continue in the chosen accommodation under observation of health personnel.
+If tourists who stay in hotels test positive, they will be isolated in a different hotel or hospital ( if they have symptoms); while their companions may continue in the chosen accommodation under observation of health personnel.

 Cubans residing abroad, businessmen and other travelers who come on their own (not in programs organized by tour operators and travel agencies) have to complete an isolation period of 5 nights and 6 days in designated hotels in each territory, complying with the entry PCR and a second one on the fifth day, both of them free of charge.
 Foreigners and Cubans who are not residents must cover the costs of their stay and transportation.
 Once the second PCR is negative, these clients can continue their stay in the country in the homes of relatives, friends, tenants or hotels that they have booked.
 If the results are positive, the same procedure for tourists coming on organized trips applies.